SCANDINAVIAN CULTURAL CENTRE

 Sunday 25 February

-St. Paul, MN: The Iceland Hekla Club is partnering with the St. Paul Landmark Center to host Urban Destination: Iceland from 1 - 3 pm.
-Landmark Center is located at 75 West Fifth St. Saint Paul, MN 55102.
-This is the 14th year of this series, but the first (and likely only time) Iceland will be highlighted.
+St. Paul, MN: The Icelandic Hekla Club is partnering with the St. Paul Landmark Center to host Urban Destination: Iceland from 1-3 pm.
+75 West Fifth St. 55102.14th year of this series, but the first (and likely only time) Iceland will be highlighted.
 The purpose is to provide authentic cultural experiences that include music, dance, crafts and traditions from different destination countries.
-Watch for details or visit www.landmarkcenter.org/programs/sundays.
+Aimed at children and families as a way to visit Iceland without leaving St. Paul, free and open to the public.
+Our opportunity to showcase Iceland in a variety of participatory and interactive ways.
+Live Icelandic animals, crafts, food, cultural displays, etc. If you’d like to participate as a vendor, performer or as a means of informing about Iceland, all are welcome to join the fun. www.landmarkcenter.org/programs/sundays.

 Saturday 7 April

-Calgary AB: The Leif Eiriksson Icelandic Club's 45th Anniversary.
+Calgary AB: The Leif Eiriksson Icelandic Club’s spring dinner.

 26 - 28 April